vict0rsch/faenet/README.md

 ### FAENet GNN

 Implementation of the FAENet GNN model, compatible with any dataset or transform.
 In short, FAENet is a very simple, scalable and expressive model.
-Since does not explicitly preserve data symmetries, it has the ability to process directly and unrestrictedly atom relative positions, which is very efficient.
-Note that the training procedure is not given here.
+Since does not explicitly preserve data symmetries, it has the ability to process directly and unrestrictedly atom relative positions, which is very efficient and powerful.
+Although it was specifically designed to be applied with Frame Averaging above, to preserve symmetries without any design restrictions, note that it can also be applied without.
+When applied with Frame Averaging, we need to use the `model_forward()` function above to compute model predictions, `model(data)` is not enough.
+Note that the training procedure is not given here, you should refer to the original [github repository](https://github.com/RolnickLab/ocp).
+Check the [documentation](https://faenet.readthedocs.io/en/latest/autoapi/faenet/model/index.html) to see all input parameters.

 ```python
 from faenet.model import FAENet